gorkemokten/jmeterapitest/README.md

 # jmeterapitest
-RESTAPI Test Comparing Weather Conditions for The Two Cities
+RESTAPI Test for Comparing Weather Conditions for The Two Cities.